Kingman in Kingman County, Kansas — The American Midwest (Upper Plains)

 Location.
 37° 38.797′ N, 98° 6.778′ W. Marker is in Kingman, Kansas, in Kingman County.
 Marker is at the intersection of Main Street and D Avenue (U.S. 54/400), on the right when traveling north on Main Street.
 Touch for map.
 Marker is in this post office area: Kingman KS 67068, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 7 other markers are within walking distance of this marker.
-Kingman Veteran Memorial (here, next to this marker); Carnegie Library (within shouting distance of this marker); United States Post Office Land of the Buffalo (about 400 feet away); City Building (about 500 feet away); Kingman County Courthouse (approx. ¼ mile away); Kingman Memorial Armory (approx. 0.4 miles away).
+Kingman Veteran Memorial (here, next to Carnegie Library (within shouting distance of this marker); United States Post Office (about 300 feet away, measured in a direct line); Land of the Buffalo (about 400 feet away); City Building (about 500 feet away); Kingman County Courthouse (approx. ¼ mile away); Kingman Memorial Armory (approx. 0.4 miles away).

 Also see . . .